syncfusion-content/maui-docs/MAUI/TreeMap/accessibility.md

 N> This feature is only applicable for Windows and macOS platforms.

-Below is a table outlining the various shortcuts and their associated functions:
+The following is a table outlining the various shortcuts and their associated functions:

 <table>
 <tr>